ILLiad Z39.50 searching currently supports the following OPACS or systems:

 Reordering the Searches list

-If you wish to do so, you may edit the order in which the Searches display in the ILLiad Z39.50 Search form to make searching easier for your ILL staff.
+To edit the order in which the Searches display in the ILLiad Z39.50 Search form to make searching easier for your ILL staff.
 Be aware that the first search in the list will be performed as a default each time the form is opened in the ILLiad Client.

-To reorder the list of searches, select the Reorder icon and drag the name of the server up or down to the desired position on the list.
+To reorder the list of searches, select the Reorder icon and drag the name of the server up or down to the position on the list.

 ILLiad uses Z39.50 searching profiles to let you customize your Z39.50 searching abilities.
 This article shows some examples of the default searching profiles for different OPACS, as well as discusses ways to change the profiles to better enable the mode of searching you would like to achieve.